Faster Algorithms for Longest Common Substring: Sublinear-Time LCS

 To compute $\csucc(e)$ and $\cpred(e)$ for each $e \in \P \cup \Q$ we proceed as follows.
-We process the list ${\cal R}$ in the order of non-decreasing lengths with respect to the first component.
-After processing all elements $e$ of some length, we remove them from ${\cal R}$.
+We process the list $\mathcal{R}$ in the order of non-decreasing lengths of the first components.
+This order can be computed in $\Oh(N)$ time using the compacted trie $\T(\F)$.
+After processing all elements $e$ of some length, we remove them from $\mathcal{R}$.

-We maintain the list ${\cal R}$ using the data structure of Gabow and Tarjan~\cite{DBLP:journals/jcss/GabowT85} for a special case of the union-find problem, in which the sets are formed by consecutive integers.
-Let us think of elements originating from $\P$ to be coloured by red and elements originating from $\Q$ to be coloured by blue.
-The sets the union-find data structure is initialised with correspond to maximal sequences of elements of the same colour in ${\cal R}$.
+We maintain the list $\mathcal{R}$ using the data structure of Gabow and Tarjan~\cite{DBLP:journals/jcss/GabowT85} for a special case of the union-find problem, in which the elements correspond to numbers in $[1 \dd |\mathcal{R}|]$ representing the subsequent elements of the initial list $\mathcal{R}$ and the sets are formed by consecutive integers.
+Let us think of elements of $\mathcal{R}$ originating from $\P$ to be colored by red and elements originating from~$\Q$ to be colored by blue.
+The sets the union-find data structure is initialised with correspond to maximal sequences of elements of the same color in $\mathcal{R}$.
 Each set has as an id its smallest element.
 Each set also maintains the following satellite information: pointers to the head and to the tail of a list of all non-deleted elements in this set.
-Every element of ${\cal R}$ stores a pointer to the element in the list in which it is represented.
+Every element of $\mathcal{R}$ stores a pointer to the element in the list in which it is represented.
 It can thus be deleted at any moment in $\cO(1)$ time.
-When the satellite list of a set $S_i$ becomes empty, we union $S_{i-1}$, $S_i$, and $S_{i+1}$.
-To find $\pred(e)$ we perform the following; the procedure of $\suc(e)$ is analogous.
+When the satellite list of a set~$S_i$ becomes empty, we union $S_{i-1}$, $S_i$, and $S_{i+1}$ (provided that the respective sets exist).
+To find $\cpred(e)$ we perform the following; the procedure of $\csucc(e)$ is analogous.
 We find the set $S_i$ to which $e$ belongs using a find operation.
 Let the id of $S_i$ be $\alpha$.
 By using another find operation to find $\alpha-1$, we find the set $S_{i-1}$.
-The tail of the list of $S_{i-1}$ is $\pred(e)$; in the analogous procedure, the head of the list of $S_{i+1}$ is $\suc(e)$.
-The algorithm is correct because we process ${\cal R}$ in the order of non-decreasing lengths.
+The tail of the list of $S_{i-1}$ is $\cpred(e)$; in the analogous procedure, the head of the list of $S_{i+1}$ is $\csucc(e)$.
+The algorithm is correct because we process $\mathcal{R}$ in the order of non-decreasing lengths.
 Each union or find operation requires $\cO(1)$ amortized time~\cite{DBLP:journals/jcss/GabowT85}.
 Thus, this procedure takes $\cO(N)$ time in total.